Teli ka Mandir: Analysis and reception

 The Teli ka mandir is unusual in many ways, and its complex design has led to many contesting proposals for what influenced it or which temples it influenced.
 Proposals range from it being influenced by Buddhist architecture, or by South Indian temples, or it being an independent masterpiece innovation of the late Gupta era Hindu artists.

 The temple sanctum plan seems rectangular rather than the typical square, one that makes it the oldest surviving Hindu temple with a rectangular plan in Central India.
 According to Michael Meister, a professor specializing on Indian temple architecture, the temple is actually a study in squares nevertheless because its rectangles are formed by combining squares.
 The extensive damage and dislocation of its ruins before the 20th-century has led to misidentification and misclassification of the temple.
 According to Meister, and Hermann Goetz, the temple was broadly assumed in the colonial era to have been a Vishnu temple that was later converted into Shiva temple, the temple may have actually started as a temple dedicated to the Matrikas (mother goddesses), but one that included the motifs of Vaishnanism and Shaivism.
 The evidence for these are now in the ruins held by the Gwalior Museum and Delhi National Museum.
 Similarly, the assumed "southern influence" is likely an incorrect hypothesis as well, proposed by those who saw something similar in the South Indian majestic gopuram or the vaulted roofs at Mahabalipuram, Tamil Nadu.
-However, the influence could have been the other way around or possibly the result of collaboration between pan-Indian artist guilds.
+However, the influence could have been the other way around or possibly the result of collaboration between pan-Indian artist guild.
 Post-colonial era studies have identified similar ruined barrel-vault capped historic temples in many places in north and east India, including those in Odisha.
 Closer study of the keel vault details suggest that the ideas are markedly different expressions of an idea, rather than a copy.